tokio-rs/website/content/tokio/tutorial/shared-state.md

 [basic-rt]: https://docs.rs/tokio/1/tokio/runtime/struct.Builder.html#method.new_current_thread

 If contention on a synchronous mutex becomes a problem, the best fix is rarely to switch to the Tokio mutex.
-Instead, options to consider are:
+Instead, options to consider are to:

 - Let a dedicated task manage state and use message passing.
 - Shard the mutex.